neumino/neumino.github.io/movies.md

-### Star Wars: The Rise of Skywalker
+### 6 Underground
-*Released on 2019-12-18, vote average 6.6*
+*Released on 2019-12-13, vote average 6.5*

-The next installment in the franchise and the conclusion of the “Star Wars“ sequel trilogy as well as the “Skywalker Saga.”
+After faking his death, a tech billionaire recruits a team of international operatives for a bold and bloody mission to take down a brutal dictator.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/adzYW5DZoWs?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/YLE85olJjp8?enablejsapi=1&origin=http://blog.justonepixel.com"
+  frameborder="0"
+  allowfullscreen></iframe>

+### Ip Man 4: The Finale
+*Released on 2019-12-20, vote average 6.2*

+Ip Man 4 is an upcoming Hong Kong biographical martial arts film directed by Wilson Yip and produced by Raymond Wong.
+It is the fourth in the Ip Man film series based on the life of the Wing Chun grandmaster of the same name and features Donnie Yen reprising the role.
+The film began production in April 2018 and ended in July the same year.

+<iframe id="player"
+	type="text/html"
+	width="819"
+	height="460"
+  src="//www.youtube.com/embed/V4qmd7DE5tk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>